Lake Balkhash: Feeding the lake and the water level

-The minimal water level of recent decades (340.65 meters AOD) was in 1987, when the filling Kapshagay Reservoir was completed.
+The minimal water level of recent decades (340.65 meters AOD) was in 1987, when the filling of Kapshagay Reservoir was completed.
 The level recovered to 342.5 m by January 2005, attributed to exceptional precipitation in the late 1990s.

 Water composition

 Balkhash is a semi-saline lake.
 Chemical composition strongly depends on the hydrographic features of the reservoir.
 Water in the west half is nearly fresh, with the content of total dissolved solids about 0.74 g/L, and cloudy (visibility: 1 metre); it is used for drinking and industry.
 The east half has less silt in suspension (visibility: 5.5 metres) but resembles oceanic sea water in salinity, with concentration of 3.5–6 g/L. The average salinity of the lake is 2.94 g/L. Long-term (1931–70) average precipitation of salts in the lake is 7.53 million tonnes and the reserves of dissolved salts are about 312 million tonnes.
 The water in the western part has a yellow-gray tint, and in the eastern part the color varies from bluish to emerald-blue.